Exploratory Research Projects

 Current and recent projects include:

-Adapting the Suicide Safety Planning Intervention for Delivery to Adolescents in Mozambique Primary Care Settings
+Adapting the Suicide Safety Planning Intervention for Delivery to Adolescents in Primary Care Settings

 Principal Investigator: Dr. Kathryn Lovero, Assistant Professor of Sociomedical Sciences, Mailman School of Public Health